Racism can take many forms.

 Some think racism is always visible and obvious, and mostly comes from individuals through physical and verbal abuse and an open contempt for those of a certain ethnic or cultural background.
 While this is definitely a form of racism, other elements of racism are widespread but harder to spot.
 In the UK, major institutions operate in ways that discriminate against Black, Asian and Minority Ethnic (BAME) people including children.
 This is what you might have heard of as systemic, structural or institutional racism.The following stats show where systemic racism affects children in the UK.
 It’s important to acknowledge these facts to improve our understanding of what racism looks like and how to help tackle it.
 We’re highlighting this in our commitment to becoming an anti-racist organisation.

 When it comes to school, data shows that some children are disciplined far more often than others.
-Black Caribbean children are 3.5 times more likely to be excluded than all other children at primary, secondary and special educational needs schools.
+According to Government data, the groups of children with the highest rates of permanent exclusion in the school year 2018-19 are White Gypsy and Roma pupils (0.39%), Traveller of Irish Heritage pupils (0.27%), Black Caribbean pupils (0.25%) and Mixed White and Black Caribbean children (0.24%).
 All children have the ability to be disruptive in class so a disparity like this should be examined closely and addressed.
 Exclusions can be disruptive for a child’s learning and lead to disengagement with education.
-Some people wrongly attribute this to cultural or racial difference, when in reality it is structural racism at work.
+Some people wrongly attribute this to cultural or racial difference, when in reality there are multiple factors at play, including structural racism.

 When we look at the wider context of racism within schools, we begin to see a pattern.
 A poll of more than 400 BAME teachers found that 54 per cent have experienced actions they believe are demeaning to their racial heritage or identity.
 Students are also likely to have experienced this too - if not from teachers, then from their classmates - incidences of racism in school have increased over the last ten years.